sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 scalable and of course, _better than C_.

-The design of asynchronous IO operations, the explicit memory control, the explicit way to do things, all of this, are both beautiful and mental-model braking change.
+The design of asynchronous IO operations, the explicit memory control, the explicit way to do things, all of this are both beautiful and mental-model braking change.
 Remembers me when i started to learn [htmx][htmx], coming from [vue][vue].